This website uses cookies. To read more about them, click 'cookies stored'. To accept our cookies, click the check box then press 'Continue'.

 |

-Our Archive and Search Room is open from 10am - 4pm on Tuesdays and Thursdays - no appointment needed.
+Our archive and search room is now open on Tuesdays and Thursdays from 10am to 4pm.
 Keep up to date via our Facebook page and Twitter.

 ![]() Hawick Parish lies in south east Roxburghshire at the confluence of the River Teviot and Slitrig Water.
 The Parish of Wilton is to the north, the Parish of Cavers, the Parish of Kirkton lies to the east, the Parish of Teviothead and the Parish of Roberton in Selkirkshire is on the west.
 Hawick was once the centre of the Border's thriving textile industry and noted for the production of high quality cashmere and merino wool knitwear.
 It is home to one of the best known Common Ridings - when the ancient custom of riding the marches of the town are comemorated - which can be traced back in to the election of the first Cornet in 1703 There are three ecclesiastical parishes in Hawick at present - Burnfoot, St Mary's & the Old Kirk and Teviot.
 Old Parish Records cover the periods: